sudo-nautilus/sudo-nautilus/README.md

 # Hello Travellers :wave:

-Pog content ™
+Pog content™

-- I love cats 😺
-- I love memes :trollface:
+- Likes cats 😺 and memes :trollface:
-- There are some songs which I usually hear a hundred times 🎵
-- I like spending my time on my studies 📚
+- Loves Retrowave
 - I used to join the communities in Telegram and Discord 😼

 <div>